DanMedinaGH/IT_portfolio/docs/portfolio/troubleshooting/ticketing_system/jira_setup.md

 # Jira Setup
+## Summary
 A **ticketing system** is used to manage issues and requests from users in your organization.

+We will setup a ticketing system for this project and create an example incident.

+## Setup

 **Jira** is a popular to platform to manage tickets.
 You can create a free-trial to start creating your own tickets.